 In 2016-2017, Port Baltimore made several improvements.
 Among those were separate VIP check-in room, new public address system (electronic sound amplification-distribution system), new check-in counters, enclosed waiting area (for disembarking passengers), additional parking lot (capacity up to 500 cars).

 The cruise ship terminal's convenient location (on I-95) and its large and cheap parking are beneficial for the port's business growth.
 Also convenient is that the terminal has separate docking areas for Carnival and RCCL ships, plus a third area ready for another major cruise company to homeport a vessel here.

 Smaller-sized cruise vessels use for berthing Baltimore's Constellation Pier.
 Among the companies that dock ships there are American Cruise Lines.

 City Tours and Shore Excursions

-- Fort McHenry: the historic highlight is half-a-mile away from Baltimore cruise port.
-The place is famous with the 1982 battle between the American soldiers and the British forces.
-This inspired the Star Spangled Banner by Francis Scott Key.
+- Fort McHenry: the historic highlight is half-a-mile away from the Baltimore cruise port.
+The place is famous for the 1982 battle between the American soldiers and the British forces.
+This inspired the Star-Spangled Banner by Francis Scott Key.
 He was a witness of the battle from an anchored boat.

-- American Visionary Art Museum: interesting place to visit.
-The American Visionary Art museum is dedicated to the untrained artist.
-Discover surprisingly enjoyable exhibition of paintings and sculptures.
-Maryland Science Center: discover galleries like Chesapeake Bay’s blue crab, outer space, geology, dinosaurs, the human body and newtonian physics.
+- American Visionary Art Museum: an interesting place to visit.
+The American Visionary Art Museum is dedicated to the untrained artist.
+Discover the surprisingly enjoyable exhibition of paintings and sculptures.
+Maryland Science Center: discover galleries like Chesapeake Bay’s blue crab, outer space, geology, dinosaurs, the human body, and Newtonian physics.

 - Harborplace shopping center: 100 shops and 15 dining places, the paradise for any shopaholic.